jonahwilliams/old.github.io/_posts/2015-08-31-time-series-1.markdown

 Using Tufte's data-ink ratio, we begin to see the limitations with bar plot design.
-Despite each data point being represented by a solid rectangle, the only relevant information is contained in the top.
+Despite each data point being represented by a solid rectangle, the only relevant information is mapped to the height.
 We've used a whole lot of ink when just a little line would do.

 Does the solid color rectangle enhance legibility?
 Yes, however it also exposes another